achannarasappa/ticker/README.md

 * Symbols not on the watchlist that exists in `lots` will automatically be watched
 * `watchlist` and `lots` are both optional properties

+## Notes

+* Quotes are pulled from Yahoo finance which, like other financial news sources, provides delayed stock quotes as opposed to real-time quotes - information in `ticker` is appropriate for casual use cases such as position tracking and price watching but not for active trading where up to the minute/second pricing matters